Skip to content ↓

 • Component 1 - The study of beliefs, teachings and practices of 2 religions; Christianity & Buddhism

-• Component 2 - Thematic studies; Religion and Life, The Existence of God and Revelation, Religion, Peace and Conflict and Religion, Crime and Punishment.
+• Component 2 - Thematic studies; (a) Relationships and Families (b) Religion and Life, (d) Religion, Peace and Conflict and Religion and (e) Crime and Punishment.

 Enrichment Opportunities: